Stop Project Sail

 Data Center Water Usage

 Data Centers can emit up to 90dB of noise pollution.
-Due to the close proximity to homes (100-250 ft), nearby residents will hear a constant 60-90dB of noise, the equivalent of a generator or chainsaw.
+Due to the close proximity to homes (100-250 ft), nearby residents may hear a constant 60-90dB of noise, the equivalent of a generator or chainsaw.
 Constant noise can cause negative health on our residents and animals as well.

 Traditional noise barriers, similar to walls along the interstate, do not work to dissipate the sounds emanated by data centers.
 Interstates produce mid to low frequency sounds, which are easily absorbed by traditional walls.